khalilsarwari/episodic-curiosity/README.md

 ## Episodic Curiosity

-The underlying codebase is (Stable Baselines 3)[https://github.com/DLR-RM/stable-baselines3].
+The underlying codebase is [Stable Baselines 3](https://github.com/DLR-RM/stable-baselines3).
 See OLD_README.md for its original info.

 # Getting Started